Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 'tilerB' - This is an array of TP_CASC_LEN kernels which connect 1:1 with the B input port of the matrix multiply kernels.

 NOTE : For some combinations of template parameters, the log will give out an error message "ERROR: shouldn't be here".
 This combination of factors is not supported by the AIE Compiler.
-A possible workaround is to pad up the matrices with zeros so that their dimentions become the closest multiple of 8 for cint32 data types, 16 for cint16/int16 data types, and 32 for int16 data types.
+A possible workaround is to pad up the matrices with zeros so that their dimensions become the closest multiple of 8 for cint32 data types, 16 for cint16/int16 data types, and 32 for int16 data types.